Towards a Biblical

 THE ULTIMATE GOAL OF THE CHURCH: 'To Glorify God'

 that all of creation was created for God and his glory.
 Isaiah confirms this, 'Everyone who is called by My name, and whom I have created for My glory, whom I have formed, even whom I have made' (Is.
 43:7).
-The apostle John in Revelation re-affirms this truth, 'Worthy art Thou, our Lord and our God, to receive glory and honor and power; For Thou didst create all things, and because of Thy will they existed, and were created (Rev. 4:11).
+The apostle John in Revelation re-affirms this truth, 'Worthy art Thou, our Lord and our God, to receive glory and honour and power; For Thou didst create all things, and because of Thy will they existed, and were created (Rev. 4:11).
 Peter in his letter to a group of early Christians encouraged them to use their gifts appropriately 'so that in all things God may be glorified through Jesus Christ, to whom belongs the glory and dominion forever and ever' (1 Pet.
 4:11).
 Paul reminded the Ephesians that in every aspect of church ministry 'to Him be the glory in the church and in Christ Jesus to all generations' (Eph.
 3:21).
 Three times in the opening verses of this same epistle Paul records that believers are to be 'to the praise of his glory' (Eph.
 1:6,12,14).
-In his extended discourse on how believers are not to cause a weaker to stumble, Paul highlighted the over arching principle that 'whether you eat or drink or whatever you do, do all for the glory of God' (1 Cor.
+In his extended discourse on how believers are not to cause a weaker to stumble, Paul highlighted the overarching principle that 'whether you eat or drink or whatever you do, do all for the glory of God' (1 Cor.
 10:31).
 Finally, but certainly not having exhausted every Scripture, Jude sums this principle up with extreme clarity, 'Now to Him ... be glory, majesty, dominion and authority, before all time and now and forever.
 Amen' (Jude 24,25).

 This raises the question, 'What does it mean to glorify God?'
 Dr Saucy in his article 'What is the Mission of the Church?' said this, 'The glory of God is nothing less than the nature of God revealed in His creation and actions.
 To speak of God's will for the church, then, as His glory, is simply to say that God intends to display Himself in and through His church.'

-With this most important principle in place it is time to determine how we as a church are going to accomplish this ultimate goal.
+With this most important principle in place, it is time to determine how we as a church are going to accomplish this ultimate goal.
 To do so, Scripture identifies a three-fold purpose, (1) to love God by exalting the Savior, (2) to love the church by edifying the saints, and (3) to love the lost by evangelizing sinners..
 These three can not be separated from themselves because they form a unity.
-One is not more important than another neither can one be neglected in favor of another.
+One is not more important than another neither can one be neglected in favour of another.
 All these aspects are crucial but must be seen as serving one great purpose, that is, 'God's glory'.

 THE THREE-FOLD PURPOSE OF THE CHURCH